 - MPA, Harvard University Kennedy School of Government

-- MD, Medical College of Georgia
+- MD, Medical College of Georgia at Augusta University

 - Residency, Palmetto Health Richland Hospital